4.2.7 Intercultural dialogue: actors, strategies, programmes

 Other examples of good practice that deal with the issues of intercultural dialogue:

 The government of the Republic of Croatia takes steps to support all activities that promote dialogue between different faith groups.
-The government has signed agreements with 16 churches and religious communities; the international agreement with the Holy See regulates issues with Catholic Church in Croatia, while other agreements were signed with: the Serbian Orthodox Church in Croatia; the Islamic religious community in Croatia; the Evangelic Church in Croatia; the Reformed Christian (Calvinist) Church in Croatia; the Evangelical Pentecostal Church in Croatia, which additionally represents the Christ Pentecostal Church in Croatia and The Union of Christ Pentecostal Churches in Croatia; the Adventist Church in Croatia, which represents the Reformed movement of the Seventh-day Adventists; the Union of Baptist Churches in Croatia, which represent the Church of Christ; the Bulgarian Orthodox Church in Croatia; the Croatian Old Catholic Church; and the Macedonian Orthodox Church in Croatia.
+Sixteen agreements have been signed with 16 churches and religious communities.
+The international agreement with the Holy See regulates issues with Catholic Church in Croatia, while other agreements were signed with: the Serbian Orthodox Church in Croatia; the Islamic religious community in Croatia; the Evangelic Church in Croatia; the Reformed Christian (Calvinist) Church in Croatia; the Evangelical Pentecostal Church in Croatia, which additionally represents the Christ Pentecostal Church in Croatia and The Union of Christ Pentecostal Churches in Croatia; the Adventist Church in Croatia, which represents the Reformed movement of the Seventh-day Adventists; the Union of Baptist Churches in Croatia, which represent the Church of Christ; the Bulgarian Orthodox Church in Croatia; the Croatian Old Catholic Church; and the Macedonian Orthodox Church in Croatia.
 In 2003, the Agreement between the government of the Republic of Croatia and the Jewish Community in Croatia was adopted.
 In autumn 2008, the Agreement was signed with the Beth Israel Jewish faith group, while the Co-ordination of Jewish Communities in the Republic of Croatia has not yet signed the proposed agreement.